- Tuition & Financial Aid

 Applying for financial aid doesn’t take long and it’s worth the effort!
 Our financial aid specialists can answer your questions and help determine the best plan for you.

-Concordia’s adult education programs offer a discount in tuition as well as several scholarship opportunities if you qualify.
+Concordia’s adult undergraduate programs offer a discount in tuition as well as several scholarship opportunities if you qualify.
 Contact your Admissions Counselor for additional scholarship and partnership information.

 The Concordia Partnership Advantage provides a unique opportunity for employers to work directly with Concordia University, St. Paul to develop a well-educated workforce that is better equipped to manage and support the business goals of the organization.